 “Smart classrooms” and other instructional computing resources

 The department has several video carts, with large television screens, VCRs, and DVD players, and there is also a collection of instructional videos (MS Excel).
 The carts and videos may be checked out from the departmental office.

 Virtual private network

 The University of Memphis has a Virtual Private Network (VPN) which allows secure access to restricted university data from an off-campus computer.
 You should never use the VPN when accessing restricted data from an on-campus computer.
 UMmail and UMdrive are both secured sites, so you do not need to use the VPN with them even when you access them from off campus.

-If you need to install software on your off-campus computer to use the VPN, you can find the information you need at the Information Technology Division page on Virtual Private Network, the VPN FAQ (Virtual Private Network Frequently Asked Questions), and instructions on VPN client installation.
+If you need to install software on your off-campus computer to use the VPN, you can find the information you need at the Information Technology Division page on Virtual Private Network and the VPN FAQ (Virtual Private Network Frequently Asked Questions).